QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 ## Properties

-The ``2D Collider`` is handling the collision for you with any other GameObjects having this component.
+The ``2D Collider`` is handling the collision for you, with any other GameObjects having this component.

 The ``RigidComponent`` is something that you may use to add things like gravity and make your player fall...
 If you don't want your "player to fall" but you want a Rigid body, then some are setting gravity to 0.